 What are the options?

 An option is a contract that allows an investor to buy or sell an underlying asset, for example, security, ETF or index at a specific price over a specific period of time.

 Pay attention to the word “allows”.
 That means there is no obligation.

 So, let’s see what is – options trading?

 Buying and selling options are made in the options market.
 The options market is a place where you can trade contracts based on securities.
 Buying an option allows you to buy shares later.
 It is a so-called “call option.”
 But if you buy an option that allows you to sell shares later it is a “put option.”

-Benefits of trading options are the flexibility, leverage, the limited risk for investors, and contract performance.
+The benefits of trading options are flexibility, leverage, the limited risk for investors, and contract performance.